k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09a_table_level_customized_flows_implementation.md

 ### Extract Flow

-- The extract flow receives a list of input parameters from the TDM execution processes and returns the number of records in the table and an object's array for the result.
-Duplicate the **GetSourceDataByQuery** flow (located in the TDM_TableLevel LU) in order to implement the extract template and customize the extract logic.
+- The extract flow receives a list of input parameters from the TDM execution processes and returns both the number of records in the table and an array of result objects.
+To implement the extract template and customize the extraction logic, duplicate the **GetSourceDataByQuery** flow (located in the TDM_TableLevel LU).
+- Note that the generic/custom extract flow is executed only for tables without partitions (i.e., tables with a single partition).
+For [partitioned tables](09b_table_partitions_implementation.md), you must define a custom flow that retrieves records per partition in order to apply customized extraction logic.

 #### Customized Masking Logic